Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Control Statements
-Control Statements allows you to control the execution of other statements.
-Which analyzes the statements condition and decide whether to execute the code if it's `true` or not.
+Control Statements allow you to control the execution of other statements.
+Which analyzes the statement's condition and decides whether to execute the code if it's `true` or not.

 ## Conditional Statements
-These are a type of control structures that specifies whether or not to execute the block code.
+These are a type of control structure that specifies whether or not to execute the block code.
 They are the most common control structures to use.
-There are only 3 if else statements the `if`, `else`, `elseif` statements.
+There are only 3 if-else statements: the `if`, `else`, `elseif` statements.

-Conditional Statements are a type of Control Statements that whether or not to execute the block code return `true`.
-They are the most common control structures to use; Lua only has 3 Conditional Statements which are `If`, `Else`, and `ElseIf` Statements.
+Conditional statements are a type of control statement that determines whether or not to execute the block code and returns `true`.
+They are the most common control structures to use; Lua only has 3 conditional statements, which are `If`, `Else`, and `ElseIf` statements.

 ### If Statement
-If Statement checks the condition if it's `true` or not.
+The If statement checks the condition if it's `true` or not.
 They are define with the `if` keyword followed by the specified condition to execute the statement with the `then` keyword.

 Example:
 ```lua